Errors in The Book of Mormon: 2 Nephi

 Behold, he offereth himself a sacrifice for sin, to answer the ends of the law, unto all those who have a broken heart and a contrite spirit; and unto none else can the ends of the law be answered.
 (2 Nephi 2:3-7).

 A few verses later (11-16) the book suggests that God created evil so that we could have a choice between good and evil.
 However, God did not create evil as God is all good and evil is simply the absence of good.
-Verse 17 agrees with the Bible that the devil was an angel of light and fell and differs from later LDS doctrine that teaches that the devil is the brother of Jesus.
+Verse 17 agrees with the Bible that the devil was an angel of light and fell, which differs from later LDS doctrine that teaches that the devil is the brother of Jesus.

 Verses 22-25 of 2nd Nephi suggests that the fall of Adam and Eve was part of the plan and that God meant for them to fall, despite commanding them not to eat the fruit of the forbidden tree.